redcode-labs/Coldfire/README.md

 func Download(url string) error
     Downloads a file from url and save it under the same name.

+func CopyFile(src string, dst string) error
+    Copy a file from one place to another
 ```

 ### Evasion functions